meltano/meltano/docs/src/plugins/extractors/recharge.md

 The `tap-recharge` [extractor](/plugins/extractors/) pulls raw data from the [ReCharge API](https://rechargepayments.com/developers/).

-For more information, refer to the repository at <https://github.com/singer-io/tap-recharge>.
+To learn more about `tap-recharge`, refer to the repository at <https://github.com/singer-io/tap-recharge>.

 ## Getting Started